Encoding classical data into the squeezing of noisy-states for plasmonic communication: Abstract

 \section{Abstract}

-Surface plasmon polaritons~(SPPs) are known to retain quantum optical properties —such as squeezing— over significantly longer distances than their classical field amplitudes.
-While this resilience has been recognized for over two decades, the residual squeezing typically becomes so small that detecting it requires millions of measurements.
-In this work, we show that encoding classical data (bits or dits) into the {\it degree of squeezing} of a single-mode squeezed ``{\it noisy}'' state enables efficient transmission through plasmonic nanowires.
-Remarkably, this approach allows the encoded information to be recovered even at long propagation distances using only a few measurements—far outperforming both squeezed non-noisy states and amplitude-based encoding schemes.
+Surface plasmon polaritons (SPPs) are known to preserve quantum optical properties—such as squeezing—over distances far exceeding those of classical field amplitudes.
+However, the surviving squeezing typically becomes so weak that its detection requires prohibitively large numbers of measurements.
+Here we introduce a fundamentally new paradigm for plasmonic communication in which nonclassicality itself carries the information.
+We (i) encode classical data (bits or dits) directly into the {\it degree of nonclassicality} (e.g., squeezing) of SPPs, thereby enabling information transfer over distances where classical amplitude encoding fails.
+We further (ii) show that this information can be retrieved from long-lived correlations generated at the readout stage via a beam splitter.
+Crucially, we demonstrate that (iii) encoding on initially noisy states leads to a counterintuitive enhancement: the encoded information remains accessible after long propagation distances using only a few measurements, outperforming both squeezed vacuum and amplitude-based schemes by orders of magnitude.
+Finally, (iv) in the THz regime—relevant for graphene and carbon-nanotube platforms at room temperature—we \textit{exploit}, rather than suppress, the intrinsic thermal background, enabling robust, high-bandwidth nanoscale communication.

-Metal nanowires (MNWs) guide electromagnetic energy in the form of surface plasmon polaritons (SPPs)—coherent charge-density oscillations confined to the metal/air or metal/dielectric interfaces~\cite{maier2007plasmonics}.
-These excitations travel at near-light velocities and operate predominantly in the optical and infrared spectra, offering potential for high-bandwidth data transfer comparable to fiber optics.
-This makes MNWs attractive candidates for nanoscale interconnects with large bandwidth capacities~\cite{ozbay2006plasmonics}.
-However, SPPs suffer from intrinsic propagation losses: while they can travel only microns on bare MNWs, their range can extend to millimeters when the MNW is embedded in a dielectric environment, which shifts the SPP resonance toward the infrared~\cite{berini2009long}.
-Still, significant challenges remain, particularly due to the lossy nature of metals and the limited maturity of supporting technologies such as coherent SPP sources (e.g., spasers~\cite{noginov2009demonstration}) and efficient plasmonic detectors.
+Metal nanowires~(MNWs) guide electromagnetic energy in the form of surface plasmon polaritons (SPPs) --coherent charge-density oscillations confined to metal-air or metal-dielectric interfaces~\cite{maier2007plasmonics}.
+These excitations travel at near-light speeds and operate mainly in the optical and infrared ranges, offering data transfer rates comparable to fiber optics.
+As a result, MNWs are promising candidates for high-bandwidth nanoscale interconnects~\cite{ozbay2006plasmonics}.
+However, SPPs suffer from inherent propagation losses that restrict their travel distance to just a few microns~\cite{wiecha2019direct}, rendering them unsuitable even for intermediate interconnects within a single CPU core~\footnote{Embedding MNWs in dielectric environments can extend the range to millimeters-known as long-range SPPs~\cite{berini2009long}.
+However, these structures are bulkier and reduce integration density.}.
+In addition, the limited development of enabling technologies --such as coherent SPP sources (e.g., spasers~\cite{noginov2009demonstration}) and efficient plasmonic detectors --remains a challenge.
+Among all limitations, however, the most critical one is the short SPP propagation length.

 Interestingly, despite rapid intensity attenuation, the quantum optical properties of SPPs ---governed by quantum noise $\delta\hat{a} = (\hat{a} - \langle \hat{a} \rangle)$--- can persist over much longer distances.
 Experiments involving MNWs and metallic nanostripes have shown that losses in quadrature squeezing are markedly smaller than those in SPP intensity~\cite{huck2009demonstration}.
 Furthermore, photon number correlations, quantified by the second-order coherence function $g^{(2)}$, have been observed to remain constant along metallic nanostructures when heralded single-photon sources are used~\cite{di2012quantum,hong2024nonclassical}.
 This apparent robustness arises because thermal noise at optical frequencies is effectively negligible, allowing quantum features to survive even in lossy environments~\cite{huck2009demonstration,di2012quantum,fasel2005energy,fasel2006quantum}.